amplitude/amplitude-docs/content/collections/browser_sdk/en/migrate-from-javascript-sdk-to-browser-sdk-2-0.md

 }
 ```

-To install your custom plugin, use `add()` with your custom plugin as parameter.
+To install your custom plugin, use `add()` with your custom plugin as a parameter.

 ```typescript
 import * as amplitude from '@amplitude/analytics-browser'